 Handler: My understanding is that the very last book will be one extended episode rather than two disparate episodes.
 It’s funny to me to have a conversation about one or two episodes since how long you watch TV is now up to you and not the TV.
 What is fun about Netflix is that they are not as strict about the length of the episodes.
 In the first season, all of the episodes are somewhere in the 40 to 50-minute range.
 It doesn’t have to be exact like with an NBC program.

-Blast: Many readers of Blast are beginning their college or professional journeys.
+Blast Magazine: Many readers of Blast are beginning their college or professional journeys.
 They are in that phase of life where it’s not entirely evident that they are on the right path.
-Have you ever gone through any periods of self-doubt and how have you gotten through those times?
+Have you ever gone through any periods of self-doubt?
+How have you gotten through those times?

 Handler: I feel that constantly.
 I don’t remember when it started but I haven’t stopped feeling it.
 The doubt, and perhaps panic, that many feel in their 20’s never goes away and certainly not for me and any artist that I know.
 I have a near constant sense that everything is for nothing and all the choices I have made have been disastrous.
 There’s no big secret since you don’t get over it.
 However, you can learn to suffer through it and I take comfort in literature, music, and supportive friends.
 If I had to give some advice, it would be to be nice to your friends and not drink too much.
 The wondering about your life never goes away though.